Keith-Khadar/Gh05t/README.md

 [^3]: Refer to [rpi_low_cost\gh0st\README.md](https://github.com/Keith-Khadar/Gh05t/tree/main/rpi_low_cost/Gh0st) for more information on the setup and specifics for the system.

 ## Completed Work/In Progress for Milestone Release Candidate
-- **Labeling Data from High Performance Pipeline (ESP32 + ADS1299)**: Labeling data for the incoming EEG data in the system for training machine learning models was completed.
+- **Labeling Data from High Performance Pipeline (ESP32 + ADS1299)**: The labelling of the incoming EEG data for training machine learning pipeline was completed.
+- **3D modelling of protective case for High Performance Pipeline (ESP32 + ADS1299)** A 3D model of a custom-designed protective case designed to safeguard a high-performance board from physical damage, environmental factors, and overheating.
 - **Working Balanced Performance Pipeline (ADS1299 PCB)**: The communication between the electrodes, ADS1299 PCB, ESP32, and GUI was made successful after the alpha test plan.
 Alpha Waves, 8Hz-10Hz, were successfully detected.
   - Work in progress on registering eye blinks from the system.
 - **Working Low Cost Circuit/Pipeline**: The low cost was fully connected to the GH05T GUI and is able to read incoming data through the WebSocket.